 Inclusive communications techniques include not just communicating in an accessible manner such as multiple languages, but also by incorporating cultural and accessibility considerations as part of public affairs planning.
-Application of these techniques not only provides the opportunity to reach a broader audience, but also to enhance perceptions of the NZDF through how our messages represent our organisations.
+Application of these techniques not only provides the opportunity to reach a broader audience, but also to enhance reputation through how our messages represent our organisations.